helloworlddan/hello-world.sh/site/content/posts/the-promise-of-fargate.md

 dynamic ports (no port conflicts).

 Considerations for where to place the ENIs of your tasks are basicallly the same as with classic EC2.
-Task that listen for incoming traffic should be fronted with a load balancer.
+Tasks that listen for incoming traffic should be fronted with a load balancer.
 Target groups for Elastic Load Balancers should track 'ip' targets, since that is how you'd also normally route traffic to ENIs.
-If you expect you Fargate task to have a lot of outgoing traffic you can place the ENI into a public subnet, so traffic is not affected by a possiblle burst limit on your NAT Gateways.
+If you expect your Fargate task to have a lot of outgoing traffic, you can place the ENI into a public subnet so traffic is not affected by a possible burst limit on your NAT Gateways.

 #### Limitations

-Since Fargate does not run on you own instances, it is important to mention that the service offering comes with certain limitations for your task.
+Since Fargate does not run on you own instances, it is important to mention that the service offering comes with certain limitations for your tasks.

 It is (obviously) not possible to run your task in _privileged_ mode.
 This is a hard requirement to guarantee proper process isolation and to ensure that a